Bittern Facts

 Size & Weight: With neck stretched, can stand just over 1 metre tall.
 Body length: 66 –76 cm.
 Weight: females 571- 1135 g; males 875 –2085 g.
 Wingspan of 1050–1180 cm.

 Identification: These bitterns do not roost in trees and only rarely occur in loose flocks of more than five.
-Smaller, tree-roosting Nankeen Night-herons (see photograph at bottom of this page), which often occur in flocks, are commonly mistaken for Australasian Bitterns.
+Smaller, tree-roosting Nankeen Night-herons, which often occur in flocks, are commonly mistaken for Australasian Bitterns.
+This is especially the case for immature night-herons that share the streaky brown and white plumage of Australasian Bitterns.
 Along the NSW coast, also check Black Bittern.
-Birdlife Australia has produced an Australasian Bittern identification guide.

 Call: Males make deep booms during breeding season, audible for about 2 kms.
 These booms were a key source of legends of Australia’s mythical Bunyip.
 Press play to hear the sounds of a Coleambally rice field in January 2016, including booming male bitterns and growling Southern Bell Frogs.

 Habitat: Vegetated wetlands.
-Often seen feeding in more open areas in water up to 30 cm deep, but rely on the dense cover of reeds, rushes, sedges, rice and other water plants to roost and breed in.
-Cumbungi (Bullrush, Typha), Phragmites and Canegrass wetlands are important in NSW Riverina.
+Sometimes seen feeding in more open areas in water up to 30 cm deep, but rely on the dense cover of water plants to roost and breed in.
+In addition to rice fields, the most important bittern wetlands in the NSW Riverina are Cumbungi (Bullrush, Typha), Phragmites, Eleocharis, Lignum and Canegrass.

 Diet: Fish, frogs, yabbies, mice, insects.

-Breeding: Poorly known.
-Usually four or five eggs in well-hidden platform nest about 10-30 cm above water level.
-Incubation approx. 23 days; a further 7 weeks until chicks fledge but leave nest after about two weeks.
+Breeding: Usually four or five eggs in well-hidden platform nest about 10-30 cm above water level.
+Incubation approx. 23 days; a further 7 weeks until chicks fledge but they leave nest after about two weeks and begin roaming.
 Appears that only female incubates and raises young.
-Polygyny (male with multiple females) highly likely, including recent observations (Jan.
-2015) of single booming male with three nests/females in single rice paddock near Griffith, NSW.
+Polygyny (male with multiple females) highly likely, including observations of a single booming male with three nests/females in single rice paddock.

 Closest Relative: Eurasian Bittern (Botaurus stellaris), while there are two other species in the Botaurus group; the American Bittern (Botaurus lentiginosus) and Pinnated Bittern (Botaurus pinnatus).